weaveVM/bundler/README.md

 ## Protocol Specification

 ### Nomenclature
+- **Bundler**: Refers to the data protocol specification of the EVM bundled transactions on WeaveVM.
-- Envelope: A legacy EVM transaction that serves as the fundamental building block and composition unit of a Bundle
+- **Envelope**: A legacy EVM transaction that serves as the fundamental building block and composition unit of a Bundle.
-- Bundle: An EIP-1559 transaction that groups multiple envelopes (`n > 0`), enabling efficient transaction batching and processing
+- **Bundle**: An EIP-1559 transaction that groups multiple envelopes (`n > 0`), enabling efficient transaction batching and processing.
+- **Bundler Lib**: Refers to the Bundler Rust library that facilitates composing and propagating Bundler's bundles.

 ### Bundle Format